 Games and compatibility - If you have an Oculus Rift or HTC Vive, setup is a breeze on this computer and compatible with virtually all games you find on these platforms.
 Certain titles on Steam however with very demanding graphics could be a little challenging to get the full experience of with only 512GB SSD installed.
 This computer runs better with up to 1TB SSD, so it's worth investing around $100 more to upgrade this.

 Graphics and Processor – The processor is an Intel Core i7 that can click up to 5GHz on the turbo, but would seriously recommend a cooling pad underneath if you're planning to blast it on full power for long periods of time.
 Usually, VR games work really well without the need to boost if you’re not planning to run many tasks at once.
-The GP75 Leopard is also equipped with 16GB RAM that can be upgraded up to 64BG, and the graphics card has also 8GB dedicated memory for the smoothest possible color transitions and grading.
+The GP75 Leopard is also equipped with 16GB RAM that can be upgraded up to 64BG, and the VR ready graphics card has also 8GB dedicated memory for the smoothest possible colour transitions and grading.

 Hardware and components - The chassis is very durable and has a lot of connectivity.
 But the main drawdown with all laptops is airflow.
 MSI has done a great job of implementing grills on the back for better airflow, but it still doesn't compare to a desktop with a glass casing.
 The computer is also equipped with a decent monitor and webcam.
 But 720p resolution usually doesn't cut it for streamers who want clearer imagery, so investing in a better web camera, in this case, is recommended.
 The FHD screen gives impressive detailing with up to 1920x1080 resolution and a 240Hz refresh rate.
 Needless to say, the monitor is very capable of gaming.

 Extras and prices – With laptops there are always some essential things that do need an upgrade.
 Sound and cooling are never optimal, but it depends of course where you place the computer as well.
-If your place is well air conditioned, you probably won't need any extra cooling.
+If your place is well air-conditioned, you probably won't need any extra cooling.
 But it might be smart to invest $22 extra for a decent cooling pad if you change your environment often.

 Also, you might want to consider getting some headsets for a surround sound system to complete the VR experience.
 The integrated speakers are ok, but not optimal if you plan to move around a lot with a VR headset.